-Venous Thrombosis:
+Venous Thrombosis

 Venous thromboembolic events (including deep venous thrombosis and pulmonary embolism) have been observed with Kyprolis.
-In the combination study, the incidence of venous thromboembolic events in the first 12 cycles was 13% in the Kyprolis combination arm versus 6% in the control arm.
-With Kyprolis monotherapy, the incidence of venous thromboembolic events was 2%.
 Thromboprophylaxis is recommended and should be based on an assessment of the patient's underlying risks, treatment regimen, and clinical status.

-Infusion Reactions:
+Infusion Reactions

 Infusion reactions, including life-threatening reactions, have occurred in patients receiving Kyprolis.
 Symptoms include fever, chills, arthralgia, myalgia, facial flushing, facial edema, vomiting, weakness, shortness of breath, hypotension, syncope, chest tightness, or angina.
 These reactions can occur immediately following or up to 24 hours after administration of Kyprolis.
-Administer dexamethasone prior to Kyprolis to reduce the incidence and severity 12 of infusion reactions.
-Inform patients of the risk and of symptoms and to contact a physician immediately if symptoms of an infusion reaction occur.
+Premedicate with dexamethasone to reduce the incidence and severity of infusion reactions.
+Inform patients of the risk and of symptoms of an infusion reaction and to contact a physician immediately if they occur.

-Thrombocytopenia:
+Thrombocytopenia

-Kyprolis causes thrombocytopenia with platelet nadirs observed between Day 8 and Day 15 of each 28-day cycle with recovery to baseline platelet count usually by the start of the next cycle.
-Thrombocytopenia was reported in approximately 40% of patients in clinical trials with Kyprolis.
+Kyprolis causes thrombocytopenia with recovery to baseline platelet count usually by the start of the next cycle.
+Thrombocytopenia was reported in patients receiving Kyprolis.
 Monitor platelet counts frequently during treatment with Kyprolis.
 Reduce or withhold dose as appropriate.

-Hepatic Toxicity and Hepatic Failure:
+Hepatic Toxicity and Hepatic Failure

-Cases of hepatic failure, including fatal cases, have been reported (< 1%) during treatment with Kyprolis.
+Cases of hepatic failure, including fatal cases, have been reported during treatment with Kyprolis.
 Kyprolis can cause increased serum transaminases.
 Monitor liver enzymes regularly.
 Reduce or withhold dose as appropriate.

-Thrombotic Thrombocytopenic Purpura /Hemolytic Uremic Syndrome:
+Thrombotic Thrombocytopenic Purpura / Hemolytic Uremic Syndrome (TTP/HUS)

-Cases of thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS) including fatal outcome have been reported in patients who received Kyprolis.
+Cases of TTP/HUS including fatal outcome have occurred in patients receiving Kyprolis.
 Monitor for signs and symptoms of TTP/HUS.
-If the diagnosis is suspected, stop Kyprolis and evaluate.
+Discontinue Kyprolis if diagnosis is suspected.
 If the diagnosis of TTP/HUS is excluded, Kyprolis may be restarted.
 The safety of reinitiating Kyprolis therapy in patients previously experiencing TTP/HUS is not known.

-Posterior Reversible Encephalopathy Syndrome (PRES):
+Posterior Reversible Encephalopathy Syndrome (PRES)

-Cases of PRES have been reported in patients receiving Kyprolis.
-Posterior reversible encephalopathy syndrome (PRES), formerly termed Reversible Posterior Leukoencephalopathy Syndrome (RPLS), is a neurological disorder which can present with seizure, headache, lethargy, confusion, blindness, altered consciousness, and other visual and neurological disturbances, along with hypertension, and the diagnosis is confirmed by neuro-radiological imaging (MRI).
+Cases of PRES have occurred in patients receiving Kyprolis.
+PRES was formerly known as Reversible Posterior Leukoencephalopathy Syndrome.
+Consider a neuroradiological imaging (MRI) for onset of visual or neurological symptoms.
 Discontinue Kyprolis if PRES is suspected and evaluate.
 The safety of reinitiating Kyprolis therapy in patients previously experiencing PRES is not known.

-Embryo-fetal Toxicity:
+Embryo-fetal Toxicity

 Kyprolis can cause fetal harm when administered to a pregnant woman based on its mechanism of action and findings in animals.

-There are no adequate and well-controlled studies in pregnant women using Kyprolis.
-Kyprolis caused embryo-fetal toxicity in pregnant rabbits at doses that were lower than in patients receiving the recommended dose.
-Females of reproductive potential should be advised to avoid becoming pregnant while being treated with Kyprolis.
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
+Females of reproductive potential should be advised to avoid becoming pregnant while being treated with Kyprolis and the potential hazard to the fetus if Kyprolis is used during pregnancy.